Bruce Edwards Ivins: 2002 Fort Detrick anthrax containment breach

 In 2002, an investigation was carried out as a result of an incident at Fort Detrick where anthrax spores had escaped carefully guarded rooms into the building's unprotected areas.
 The incident called into question the ability of USAMRIID to keep its deadly agents within laboratory walls seven months after the anthrax mailings.

 A coworker reportedly told Ivins that she was concerned she was exposed to anthrax spores when handling an anthrax-contaminated letter.
-Ivins tested the technician's desk area that December and found growth that had the hallmarks of anthrax.
+Ivins tested the technician's desk area December 2001 and found growth that had the hallmarks of anthrax.
 He decontaminated her desk, computer, keypad and monitor, but did not notify his superiors.

 2008 investigation

 For six years, the FBI focused its investigation on Steven Hatfill, considering him to be the chief suspect in the attacks.
 In March 2008, however, authorities exonerated Hatfill and settled a lawsuit he initiated for $5.8 million.
 According to ABC News, some in the FBI considered Ivins a suspect as early as 2002.
-FBI Director Robert Mueller changed leadership of the investigation in late 2006, and at that time Ivins became the main focus of the investigation.
+FBI director Robert Mueller changed leadership of the investigation in late 2006, and at that time Ivins became the main focus of the investigation.

 After Hatfill was no longer considered a suspect, Ivins began "showing signs of serious strain".
 As a result of his changed behavior, he lost access to sensitive areas at his job.
 Ivins began being treated for depression and expressed some suicidal thoughts.
 On March 19, 2008, police found Ivins unconscious at his home in Frederick and sent him to the hospital.

 In June 2008, Ivins was involuntarily committed to a psychiatric hospital.
 The FBI said that during a June 5 group therapy session there, he had a conversation with a witness, during which he made a series of statements about the anthrax mailings that the FBI said could best be characterized as "non-denial denials".
 When asked about the anthrax attacks and whether he could have had anything to do with them, the FBI said that Ivins admitted he suffered from loss of memory, stating that he would wake up dressed and wonder if he had gone out during the night.
 His responses allegedly included the following: